Last Updated on December 1, 2021

 The laneways aren’t only for street art lovers, by the way: there are plenty of coffee shops, little restaurants, some boutique shops and galleries.
 The best way to explore the laneways is by picking up a map of all the alleys and arcades from the Visitors Centre in Federation Square.

 Melbourne’s Royal Botanic Gardens stretch over 35 hectares not far from the city center, near the Yarra’s South Bank.
 They are well-known far beyond Australia and even if you are not a huge fan of plants and flowers – you can still spend a relaxing afternoon there.
 The gardens are open from April to October from 7.30am to 6pm and from November to March from 7.30am to 7pm.

 8 Free views over the city

 Melbourne has a lovely skyline, and the best way to see it is, well, from above!
-Luckily there are several rooftop bars with splendid vistas, such as the aptly named Rooftop Bar, Naked in the Sky, or Madame Brussels.
+Luckily there are several rooftop bars with splendid vistas, such as the aptly named Rooftop Bar (atop Curtin House) or Naked in the Sky (285 Brunswick St, Fitzroy).
 The drinks may not be free, but the views sure are (and worth paying for a drink).
-The Skydeck at Eureka Tower isn’t free – if you head to one of the rooftop bars instead, at least you’ll get a drink AND a view!
+The Skydeck at Eureka Tower isn’t free (around AUD22) – if you head to one of the rooftop bars instead, at least you’ll get a drink AND a view!

 9 Yarra River Art